 For instance, the landlord may try to argue that some type of training or certification is necessary for the animal to qualify as an accommodation.
-This contention is based upon other laws such as state laws or the Americans with Disabilities Act.
-Those laws and regulations do not apply to requests for housing accommodations.
-Nothing in fair housing law distinguishes between service animals and support animals.
 Nothing in fair housing law requires that any animal meet training or certification requirements.
 An emotional support animal, for example, could seldom meet such requirements.
 It can, however, meet the standard of being determined by a physician to be psychologically necessary to enable a person to reside in a particular dwelling.
 That should be the end of the inquiry.

 No. First, a landlord can contend that you are not covered by fair housing laws because your impairment is not sufficient to constitute a disability.
 If the landlord prevails on this point, he or she does not have to consider granting your request.

 Second, the landlord can dispute the issue of necessity.
 This issue will usually be decided by the strength of the statement from your medical professional.
 That statement should say that the accommodation is necessary or required to lessen or overcome in some way the effect of the disabling condition, and allow you to have an equal opportunity to use and enjoy a dwelling.